 Some preppers consider they have to struggle twice as much compared to their average neighbor since besides the daily cost of living they have to also stretch their budget for additional supplies.
 There are some tips to make your life easier and help you save some money.

 The first thing you can do is convert some of your clothing budgets to food.
 Think about what you need for clothing and try to get it from the thrift stores.
 I never understood why some people would pay 30 bucks for a designer t-shirt.
 To be honest, I consider it slow suicide if you overspend on clothing.

 If you follow the pre-season sales you can get some really good clothes from the thrift store.
 Some thrift stores even have good kitchen utensils and sturdy baking pans.
 It will be a shame not to take advantage of these offers.
 If you spend less on clothes and other household items you can move a bit more money into your food budget.

-You can also save money if you grow a garden from which you can eat all the vegetables you would usually buy, if you have a good yield, you can also preserve the harvest for the winter months.
-Canning the vegetables you’ve grown is a good practice for adding tasty foods to your pantry and stretching your food budget.
+You can also save money if you grow a garden from which you can eat all the vegetables you would usually buy.
+If you have a good yield, you can also preserve the harvest for the winter months.
+Canning the vegetables you’ve grown is a good practice.
+It will help you add tasty foods to your pantry and stretch your food budget.

 I’ve wrote in a previous article about what a survival pantry should contain and about how I try to add additional items to it, every time I go shopping for groceries and supplies.
 The reality is that without some well-established rules, you can end up spending much more than your designed budget.

 Here are some basic tips you should keep in mind for a healthy food budget: